What Is Post Boosting on Facebook?

 “Most shopping experiences fade from a customer’s memories quickly, unless the experience was either extremely good or extremely bad,” writes Andy Walton on Houston Chronicle’s blog.

-The biggest advantage of POS surveys is how rapid the results are.
+The most significant advantage of POS surveys is how rapid the results are.
 You get the customer response right after they’ve interacted with your business.
 As a result, their responses will be that much more accurate.
 And there’s less risk that respondents will answer a survey just because they had a bad experience.

 “Surveying at the point of sale helps provide a more consistent viewpoint and a better cross-section of respondents,” writes Walton.